Effective Hamiltonian approach to kinetic Ising models: Application to an infinitely long-range Husimi-Temperley model: Conclusion

 \section{Conclusion}

-In this paper a nonlinear master equation (NLME) describing time evolution of the effective Hamiltonian (EH) density has been suggested to overcome the numerical difficulties caused by the presence in the conventional linear ME \cite{van1992stochastic} of quantities exponentially depending on the system size $ N $.
-In contrast, NLME scales at most as $ O(N) $.
-In the Ising models with short range interactions NLME is strongly nonlinear hence, difficult to solve.
-However, this should not be surprising because NLME is supposed to describe all possible non-equilibrium phenomena that may arise during the evolution starting from any of the uncountable number of possible initial conditions.
+In this paper a nonlinear master equation (NLME) describing the evolution of the effective Hamiltonian (EH) density has been suggested to overcome the numerical difficulties caused by the exponential dependence of nonequilibrium probability distribution (NPD) that enter into the linear ME \cite{van1992stochastic} on the system size $ N $.
+In contrast, NLME scales at most as $ O(N) $ and can be reduced to a set of $O(1)$ equations in the case of translationally invariant systems.

 To illustrate some salient features of NLME in a simple framework, the problem of decay of metastable states in the kinetic Husimi-Temperley model (HTM) has been considered.
-The problem was previously studied in the framework of linear equations in Refs.\ \cite{weiss-ising,matkowsky1984asymptotic,mori_asymptotic_2010} which data have been used for comparison purposes.
-An excellent agreement has been found between numerical NLME results and the asymptotic analytic expression for the lifetime of the metastable state of Ref.\ \cite{mori_asymptotic_2010}.
-With the use of NLME it has been possible to cover much broader range of HTM parameters and to achieve much better accuracy.
+The problem was previously studied in the framework of linear ME in Refs.\ \cite{weiss-ising,matkowsky1984asymptotic,mori_asymptotic_2010} which results have been used for comparison purposes.
+An excellent agreement has been found between numerical NLME solution and the asymptotic analytic expression for the lifetime of metastable states suggested in Ref.\ \cite{mori_asymptotic_2010} for decay in the vicinity of the spinodal.
+With the use of NLME it has been possible to cover much broader range of parameters and to achieve much better accuracy.
+In particular, far from spinodal case of zero external field has been simulated.

-The exponential dependence of lifetime on the system size ensures that in macroscopic systems the lifetime will reach values so large that from physical standpoint the metastable states will behave as effectively stable ones.
-Because of this, for large $ N $ it is reasonable to take the thermodynamic limit $ N \to\infty $.
-It has been shown that in this case NLME simplifies to a nonlinear first-order differential equation possessing, in particular, two locally stable solutions which can be combined to construct stationary EHs different from the equilibrium one.
-To solve the differential equation a system of characteristic equations has been derived which, in particular, reduces to the conventional MF equation \cite{suzuki-kubo} for magnetizations corresponding to the fluctuating free energy extrema.
+The exponential dependence of lifetime on the system size in HTM ensures that in macroscopic systems the lifetime will reach values so large that from physical standpoint the metastable states will behave as effectively stable ones.
+Because of this, for large $ N $ it is reasonable to take thermodynamic limit $ N \to\infty $.
+It has been shown that in this case NLME simplifies to a nonlinear first-order differential equation possessing, in particular, two locally stable solutions which can be combined to construct stationary EH different from the equilibrium one.
+To solve the differential equation, a system of characteristic equations has been derived which, in particular, reduces to the conventional MF equation \cite{suzuki-kubo} for magnetization corresponding to the fluctuating free energy extrema.